MoordMachineYT/drooM.js/README.md

 # How to use this framework
 In order to install this framework, you need to do the following:

-1) Just type `npm install droom.js` and you've installed drooM.js.
+1) Just type `npm install droom.js` in your console and you've installed drooM.js.

+This framework requires 1 of these listed modules:
+1. Eris
+2. Discord.js

+If you have both modules, the bot is gonna take Eris.
+So make sure you uninstall the module you don't wanna use.
+To install Discord.js, type in your console: `npm install --save discord.js`.
+To install Eris, type in your console: `npm install --no-optional eris`.
+If you want voice support for Eris, you need to remove the `--no-optional` flag.

 Now, of course, we wanna use it.